All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 2. Without rewinding the film, take the second shot.

-3. As a result, both images will overlay each other.
+3. As a result, both images will overlap.

 On a digital camera: